rkgofiitk/academic-issues.github.io/Topics/AI-ML-DataScience.md

 has further diluted the standards of UG education.

 It is an unfortunate craze promoted by industry honchos to create fissures in the foundations of engineering education.
-I am not sure if short-term gains or AI only drives industries; ML and Data Science can propel industry 4.0.
+I am not sure if short-term gains or AI, ML and Data Science without support of core technologies can drive and propel industry 4.0.